scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 ----------------------------------------------------------------------------------------

+### 07. 16.
+2024

+@1425 attempt with <Map> shows that some elements are *still fuzzy*
+	  reverting the changes and returning to original development plans

+@1230 Ive decided to test and alternative method for opening the 'widgets'
+	  by having them on their own seperate page

+### 07. 14.
+2024
+@0920 Took a while to get it up and running, but blurry elements in <Map> and <Cal>
+		*do not* appear blurry on mobile.

+So for now, production continues as originally planned...

+### 07. 13.
+2024
+@1615 added styles to the map.css for the controls.
+ChatGPT has provided a solution
+		for adding a custom button, and guessed correctly that I wished for it to recenter on the original coordinates.
+Need to investigate how the elements appear blurry...
+Find a fix
+Things are even fuzzier within monthChart...

+Will first view project on phone to discern whether this continues on mobile...

+### 07. 12.
+2024
+@1600 Need to fix backend subroute for getSuggestions within groups...
+Suggestions
+	  not loading within <CreatePost>

 ### 07. 11.
 2024
+@1525 Have header text change for map and calendar as well...

 @1510 Implemented a quick solution for having external buttons center on spots
 	  on the map.